 Georgia woman sentenced to die for murder of stepdaughter

-ATLANTA – A woman has been sentenced to die for starving her stepdaughter to death in an Atlanta suburb in 2013.
+ATLANTA – A woman has been sentenced to die by lethal injection for starving her stepdaughter to death in an Atlanta suburb in 2013.

-The Atlanta Journal-Constitution reports that Tiffany Moss showed no emotion as the Gwinnett County jury delivered the death sentence Tuesday morning.
+Tiffany Moss, 36, showed no emotion as the Gwinnett County jury delivered the death sentence Tuesday morning, according to the Atlanta Journal-Constitution.

-Moss was found guilty Monday of all counts, including murder, cruelty to children and trying to conceal the death of 10-year-old Emani Moss by burning her body in a trash can.
+On Monday, Moss was found guilty of all counts, including murder, cruelty to children and trying to conceal the death of 10-year-old Emani Moss by burning her body in a trash can.

 Moss represented herself at trial and mounted no defense.
 She made no opening statement or closing argument and called no witnesses.

-Authorities say Emani Moss weighed only 32 pounds (14 kilograms) when her body was found.
+Prosecutors said it likely took weeks for Emani to die of starvation.

+After the girl's death, Tiffany and Eman Moss stuffed her emaciated body in a trash can and set it on fire.

-The girl's father, Eman Moss, is serving life in prison without parole for his role in the crime.
+Eman Moss is serving life in prison without parole for his role in the crime, after pleading guilty to felony murder in 2015 in exchange for testifying against his wife.

+Late Monday, jurors asked Gwinnett Superior Court Judge George Hutchinson if they could go home to "sleep on" the sentencing decision after reaching an impasse.
+The jury of six men and six women agreed to the death sentence after resuming deliberations 9 a.m.
+Tuesday.

 Information from: The Atlanta Journal-Constitution, http://www.ajc.com